ChristophWurst/ChristophWurst.github.io/_drafts/krankerl-nextcloud-app-mgmt.md

 ## Signature

 Nextcloud apps distributed via the official app store are signed.
-Thus, before we can push a new release to the app store, we have to invoke openssl and have it do it's crypto magic.
+Thus, before we can push a new release to the app store, we have to invoke OpenSSL and have it do its crypto magic.
 Historically, this was one of the commands of a typical Makefile. *Krankerl* has a simple command for it.
-It follows the convention of finding app keys in the `~/.nextcloud/certificats` directory and thus locates your keys automatically by reading the app ID from `appinfo/info.xml`.
+It follows the convention of finding app keys in the `~/.nextcloud/certificates` directory and thus locates your keys automatically by reading the app ID from `appinfo/info.xml`.

 Note that *Krankerl* only creates a signature for the archive.
 Nextcloud also has got a code signature support where it basically generates a hash values for every file in the app directory and signs the JSON-encoded list of file hashes.
-I've tried to re-implement this feature in Rust but I've failed at the point where I realised PHP uses a JSON encoding different to the one used in the `serde_json` crate for Rust and thus the signatures are wrong.
+I've tried to re-implement this feature in Rust but I've failed at the point where I realized PHP uses a JSON encoding different to the one used in the `serde_json` crate for Rust and thus the signatures are wrong.

 ## Publishing

-Currently, I publish app release in the following way:
+Currently, I manually publish app release in the following way:

 1. git tag the current commit
 2. push the tag to GitHub